Joan Collins (politician)

-Joan Collins (born 4 June 1961) is an Irish Right To Change politician who has been a Teachta Dála (TD) for the Dublin South-Central constituency since the 2011 general election.
+Joan Collins (born 4 June 1961) is an Irish Right to Change politician who was a Teachta Dála (TD) for the Dublin South-Central constituency from 2011 to 2024.

 Dublin City Council

 A post office clerk by profession, Collins was elected to Dublin City Council at the 2004 local elections for the Crumlin-Kimmage local electoral area.
 She was involved in the Anti-Bin Tax Campaign.
-She is a former member of the Socialist Party, leaving with her partner, the former secretary of the party, due to a dispute with the party leadership.
+She is a former member of the Socialist Party, having left along with her partner, the former secretary of the party, due to a dispute with the party leadership.

-Her Community and Workers Action Group joined the People Before Profit in 2007 and Collins was re-elected as a local councillor under their banner in 2009.
-While a Councillor Collins remained employed as a post office clerk.
+Her Community and Workers Action Group joined People Before Profit in 2007, and Collins was re-elected as a local councillor under their banner in 2009.
+During her tenure as a Councillor, she remained employed as a post office clerk.

-As a Councillor, Collins came to prominence on 27 January 2011, when she confronted Bertie Ahern on camera as he was being interviewed outside Leinster House, on the day Ahern retired from politics with a €150,000 a year pension as wages were being cut and taxes increased, with Collins asking the former Taoiseach if he had "no shame" and "How dare you?"
+As a councillor, Collins came to prominence on 27 January 2011, when she confronted Bertie Ahern on camera as he was being interviewed outside Leinster House, on the day Ahern retired from politics with a €150,000 a year pension as wages were being cut and taxes increased, with Collins asking the former Taoiseach if he had "no shame" and "How dare you?"
 Ahern ignored her and dismissed her as someone who had approached him "to try get themselves on television and radio", though Collins later said she had not seen the television cameras.
 She released a video in which she stated she had been annoyed by "the smug smile on his face and the way he was waffling on as if he hadn't got a care in the world".
 A year later she said she did not regret her action against Ahern, and said that Fianna Fáil had not approached her about the incident since her election to the Dáil.